 Bisphosphonates have been shown to increase the bone density in the hips and to reduce the incidence of hip fractures.

-All patients with a fragility fracture should be assessed for both osteoporosis and for the risk of future falls and appropriate interventions should be instituted.
+All patients with a fragility fracture should be assessed for both osteoporosis and for the risk of future falls.
+Appropriate interventions should then be instituted .

 Diagnosis of the cause of the fall

-The classical deformity is that the leg is shortened and externally rotated but 15% of fractures are impacted and there will be no deformity.
+Classical deformity: The classical deformity resulting from a fall is that the leg is shortened and externally rotated, but 15% of fractures are impacted and there will be no deformity.
+Any elderly person who complains of hip pain or is unable to mobilise at their normal level of mobility, even without a history of a fall, should have an x-ray of the hip.

 Diagnosis of the type of fracture